-ELL has three objectives:
+Environmental Language Learning has three objectives:

-- to make the beginning easy - to enable the student to practise the language all day long, even outside the classroom and even if he is not in the target country (e.g. France for learning French, etc) - to train the student to THINK in the foreign language, from the very start
+- to make the beginning easy - to enable the student to practise the language all day long, even outside the classroom and even if he is not in the target country (e.g. in France for learning French, etc) - to train the student to THINK in the foreign language, from the very start

-This is the preferred initial approach of the IDYLL® METHODTM.
+This is the preferred (but not obligatory) initial approach of the IDYLL® METHODTM.